cliff42/anchor-kit/README.md

 # anchor-kit

 anchor-kit is a lightweight, immediate-mode UI rendering library for non-interactive overlay data visualization.
-It enables responsive layouts, so users don't have worry about resizing their elements manually when data changes, while still enabling a simple immediate-mode rendering framework.
-This is posisble since anchor-kit is purpose-built for non-interactive cases where no user input events are expected.
+It enables responsive layouts, so users don't have to worry about resizing their elements manually when data changes, while still enabling a simple, immediate-mode rendering framework.
+This is possible since anchor-kit is purpose-built for non-interactive cases where no user input events are expected.

 `cargo add anchor-kit-core && cargo add anchor-kit-wgpu`